Lynching of John Evans: Press coverage

 Unlike the St. Petersburg media, reports in the Tampa Tribune and the Clearwater Sun were more inclined to denounce the lynching.
 An article in the Tampa Tribune featured an interview with a judge involved in the case.
 "As long as the man must die, he might as well die quickly and get the thing off the public mind," said the judge. " I am not in favor of violence but there are times when a speedy execution seems necessary.
-However, with is provision an I insist upon being properly quoted if at all — no man should ever under any circumstances be made to suffer the penalty of another man's crime.
+However, with this provision — and I insist upon being properly quoted if at all — no man should ever under any circumstances be made to suffer the penalty of another man's crime.
 Never should a man be hanged unless he has made a confession of guilt, of his own free will, without intimidating or torturing methods used to extract it from him.
 I have never in any way participated in the execution of any man, a I hope I never will; but should my opinion ever be asked I would say without reservation that no matter what the circumstances no man should be killed unless it is an absolute certainty that he is the guilty man.
 No greater crime or injustice can be accomplished than the killing of an innocent man in the expiation of another's crime."

 Asked whether he thought the matter should have been further investigated, the judge said that "those things" took place from time to time and that when murder and criminal assault are committed the penalty is always death, whether administered by a court of law or by mob violence.